Make a plan

 Philippe Smet works at the department of Solid state sciences at Ghent University.
 In 2017 he received an annual price for science communication awarded by the KVAB for his original approach to reach a wide audience on the subject of ‘light’.
 As a curator of the Ghent University contribution to the Light Festival Ghent, he developed a.o. a Self-IR (to generate selfies in infrared light) and paprikabak (bell pepper box, to deceive the eye about the colour of a bell pepper).

-Tom Sauer is professor international politics at University of Antwerp, and has worked for two years at Harvard University.
-He specialises in international safety and writes a.o. for De Standaard, De Morgen and Deredactie.be.
+Tom Sauer is associate professor international politics at University of Antwerp, and has worked for two years at Harvard University.
+He specialises in international security and writes a.o. for De Standaard, De Morgen and Deredactie.be.
 Last year he published the book ‘De strijd voor vrede.
 En hoe we die kunnen winnen’ (The fight for peace.
 And how we can win it).

 Nevena Hristozova is a researcher at the Department of Structural Biology Brussels (VUB).
 She has a PhD in Molecular Biology, and did a postgaduate in Science Communication and Outreach at KU Leuven.
 She works as a scientific project manager in the European branch of an international public-private research foundation.
 As a freelance science communicator, she is passionate about life sciences, podcasting and twitter chats.